Lesbian, Gay, Bisexual, Transgender, and Queer Center Office of the Vice Provost for Student Life

 Hicks Library, Rm.
 G988 | Phone: 765-494-7779 | Email: Lowell@purdue.edu

-Lowell is the inaugural Director of Purdue's Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Center.
-He has been an advocate and leader in the LGBTQ community for more than a decade, with specializations in educational programming, support services, fostering collaborative partnerships, establishing Safe Zone programs, facilitation/training, and leadership development.
-As an alumnus of the transformative Social Justice Training Institute, Lowell has dedicated his work to the pursuit of equity by identifying ways to improve campus climate and shape the educational experience to be more inclusive and welcoming of all students, including LGBTQ and ally people.
-In addition to his work in higher education, Lowell has consulted on projects for NASA's Johnson Space Center, the RAND Corporation, the Eiteljorg Museum of American Indians and Western Art, and the Fundamental Rights Committee of the Parliament of Nepal.
+Lowell serves as the inaugural Director of Purdue's Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Center which opened in 2012.
+For more than 20 years he has been nationally recognized as a leading campus administrator and educator who fosters collaborative partnerships, develops innovative programs and support services, and promotes engagement throughout the campus community.
+In addition to his work in higher education, Lowell has consulted on projects for NASA Johnson Space Center, the RAND Corporation, the Eiteljorg Museum of American Indians and Western Art, LVMH, PepsiCo, and the Fundamental Rights Committee of the Parliament of Nepal.

-As a programming assistant in the Women’s and Gender Equity Resource Center at Texas A&M University, Lowell advanced LGBTQ campus awareness and resources.
-His efforts resulted in the establishment of the Gay, Lesbian, Bisexual, and Transgender Resource Center in 2007 — the first stand-alone GLBT resource center at a public institution in the state of Texas.
-As the founding program coordinator of the Texas A&M GLBT Resource Center, he focused on three key initiatives: education, outreach and support.
-In this role, he also served as the South-Central Regional Representative to the Consortium of Higher Education LGBT Resource Professionals and presented at state and national conferences.
-While at Texas A&M, Lowell received an M.Ed. with a focus in multicultural education, particularly in the development of culturally responsive teaching practices for LGBTQ students.
-He is also the recipient of the Student Organization Advisor of the Year, Diversity Service and Distinction in the field of Student Affairs awards, as well as the prestigious Phyllis R. Frye Advocacy Award.
+While in graduate school, he was asked to establish and serve as the inaugural leader of the Texas A&M GLBT Resource Center in the Office of the Dean of Student Life.
+In this role, he was elected as the South-Central Regional Representative to the Consortium of Higher Education LGBT Resource Professionals.
+Lowell earned an M.Ed. with a focus in multicultural education, particularly in the development of culturally responsive teaching practices.
+He is the recipient of the Student Organization Advisor of the Year, Diversity Service and Distinction in the field of Student Affairs awards, as well as the prestigious Phyllis R. Frye Advocacy Award.

-Beyond his professional interests, owell enjoys participating in community organizations, traveling, theatre, art, reading, movies, attending auctions and being outdoors with his amazing dog.
+Beyond his professional interests, Lowell enjoys volunteering with and supporting community organizations, traveling, museums, theatre, attending auctions, and being outdoors with his amazing dog.

 Kelsey Chapman, Assistant Director